thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_fitvids_custom_selectors', $selector_array );
 ```

-Allow for changing of the selectors that are used to apply FitVids.
+Filter: Allow customization of the selectors that are used to apply FitVids.

 ##### Returns: